 Here's the chilli con carne recipe I use to make tacos for the children.
-For the grownups we either have this in a whole grain wrap or in a lettuce leaf cup like a mexican sang choy bau with a dash of sriracha chilli sauce.
+For the grownups we either have this in a whole grain wrap or in a lettuce leaf cup like a mexican sang choy bau with a dash of chipotle tabasco.
 The kids get taco shells.
-You can also serve this with basmati or cauliflower rice.
-I like to use red kidney beans, red capsicums and carrot in this mixture.
-I love using beans to increase the fibre content of meals and balance out the proportion of meat.
+You can also serve this with basmati or cauliflower rice, or over a baked sweet potato .
+I like to use a mix of black beans and kidney beans to increase the fibre content of meals and reduce the proportion of meat.
+I've also got plenty of tomatoes and red capsicum in there (I sometimes add carrot or zucchini as well) for immune boosting vitamin C and to help with iron absorption.

 This makes enough for at least two meals, so you can freeze half.
 It's great for lunch boxes with basmati rice.